SectorLabs/django-postgres-extra/docs/source/major_releases.rst

 * Removes support for ``psqlextra.signals``.
 Switch to standard Django signals.
 * Inserts with ``ConflictAction.NOTHING`` only returns new rows.
 Conflicting rows are not returned.
-* Drop support for Python 3.5 and 3.6.
+* Drop support for Python 3.5.
 * Drop support for Django 1.x.
 * Removes ``psqlextra.expressions.Min``, ``psqlextra.expressions.Max``, these are natively supported by Django.